 Alerts

-On the dashboard, there is a tab where you can receive alerts with information about where your information has been found.
+On the dashboard, you can view with information about where your information has been found.
 Norton Privacy Monitor scans every 90 days, so you’ll only receive alerts quarterly.

 If your information is found, you’ll receive an email alert and an alert reflected in your dashboard.